philkwek/ID_assignment1_portfolio/README.md

 * User Friendly and Easy to Navigate.
 * Clear about its Purpose.

 Next, with these qualities in mind, I went ahead to start creating the wireframe in Adobe XD, taking into account 2 different screen sizes so that my website would also support both desktop and mobile users.
-Here is the link to a pdf of my [wireframes!](https://drive.google.com/file/d/1qAvcI0huEjRLnB29Tk3FDEIk5zcOyG8M/view?usp=sharing)
+Here is the link to download my [wireframes!](https://drive.google.com/drive/folders/1oCgn3ezm6XsA9T6pV9cr2eVRY9IlXknG?usp=sharing)

 ## Features left to implement